sd5969/rpi-ac-controller/ir/README.md

 ## System Setup

-Now that you've got your hardware ready to get, set up your Raspberry Pi.
+Now that you've got your hardware ready, set up your Raspberry Pi.
 I used an image of Raspbian.
 You'll need to install some stuff:

 ```bash